 South Nottinghamshire LEADER funding programme

 The LEADER programme is funding for economic growth in rural areas.
-The fund is currently closed for applications but is likely to open again in late February.
+LEADER is open to recieve expressions of intrest.

 To find out more you can:

 1. Check that you are within the LEADER funding area using the interactive map

 2. Discuss the proposal and double check your eligibility with a member of the LEADER team - save your time now rather than waste effort if you or your proposal is in anyway ineligible to be considered for funding.
 Contact Craig Edson at SouthNottinghamshire.LEADERProgramme@nottscc.gov.uk or by phone on 0115 977 2686.

 Full instructions on this are included in the Outline Application Guidance (http://www.nottinghamshire.gov.uk/leadersouth/apply) - it is essential that you read this and follow the process as required or it could mean your application cannot be considered.

 Please remember that this is a nationally consistent process and there is regrettably no local autonomy to allow exceptions in the processing and compliance of any aspect of the LEADER Programme.

 The guidance note on the expression of interest stage is there to assist you and the applicant's handbook will be available imminently - sufficient information is however provided in the guidance note to support applicants through the outline stages.